MonikaSazdova/cognite-chat-app/README.md

 ### Steps for deployment

 #### 1. Ensure all changes are on the master branch:
-- If the local changes are already commited to the master branch, they need to be pushed to the remote repository.
-- If the changes are on a separate branch 'branch-name', a PR from 'branch-name' to master should be opened and merged.
-- After merging, make sure your local master branch is up-to-date with the remote one.
+- Make sure your local master branch is up-to-date with the remote one.

 #### 2. Build the application
 - With the local master branch up-to-date, run `npm run build` to start the build process.
 This command compiles the application and prepares it for deployment.